 These online resource hubs gather together guides, videos, articles, and presentations on supported decision-making.

-- Aotearoa Disability Law external (formally Auckland Disability Law)
+- Website - Aotearoa Disability Law external (formally Auckland Disability Law) resources for supported decision-making

 Organisations that can help decision-makers